WebAssembly/wasi-crypto/proposals/poc/witx/proposal_signatures.md

 This function may return `$crypto_errno.unsupported_feature` if key generation is not supported by the host for the chosen algorithm.

 The function may also return `unsupported_algorithm` if the algorithm is not supported by the host.

+Finally, if generating that type of key pair is an expensive operation, the function may return `in_progress`.
+In that case, the guest should retry with the same parameters until the function completes.

 Example usage: